maurelio1234/recNews/README.md

 recNews
 =======

-Simple RSS news recommender based on a naive bayes classifier
+Simple RSS news recommender based on a naive bayes classifier.
+This is, obviously, a work still in progress.
+For now, I am working on the "under the hood", UI will come later.